shervinazadi/GSS_Call_Python/README.md

 - The input data is saved to tables named `"POINTS", "VERTICES", "PRIMITIVE", "DETAIL"`.
 - the output data needs to be saved to tables named `"POINTS_NEW", "VERTICES_NEW", "PRIMITIVE_NEW", "DETAIL_NEW"`.
 - You can find an example python script along with the asset.
+- create new attributes within the subprocess
+- create and delete points within the subprocess
+- initiate and delete primitives within the subprocess

 ## Known Issues

 - currently there is no access to intrinsic attributes
 - currently list attributes are not supported
-- currently erors of the subprocess are not caught
+- currently errors of the subprocess are not caught
+- vertices can not be created or added to primitives

 ## Upcoming Features

 - Support of list attributes
 - Support of intrinsic attributes
+- Suppot of adding vertex to primitives within the subpocess
 - Support of writing python code inside houdini interface
-- Ability to create new attributes within the subprocess
-- Ability to create and delete points within the subprocess
-- Ability to create and delete primitives within the subprocess
 - Catching the errors of the subprocess

 ---